.png)

 Your primary care physician or other specialists, such as orthopedic surgeons, physician assistants (PAs), and nurse practitioners (NPs), can write prescriptions for you to be treated by a licensed physical therapist.

 During your first appointment, your physical therapist will start by getting to know you.
 They'll take a detailed patient history to help develop a diagnosis and treatment plan.
 Following this, the therapist will conduct a systems review to ensure physical therapy is safe for you.
 Next, various tests and measures will be used to identify any existing issues.
 Using this information, your therapist will create a personalized treatment plan and offer interventions such as manual therapy, therapeutic exercises, and neuromuscular reeducation.
-Your initial visit typically lasts about an hour, but it may extend longer based on your specific condition.
-Follow-up appointments will vary in length (ranging from 45 to 90 minutes) depending on your progress and treatment goals.

 Yes!
 It is your right to choose your Physical Therapist!
 This means you can choose to receive physical therapy (PT) treatment that aligns best with your preferences and needs.
 While your healthcare provider may offer recommendations based on their expertise, according to New York State legislation, they cannot mandate where you receive your PT services.